mhtnlab/mhtnlab.com/content/posts/git/07-06-2024__Setting-it-all-up.md

 - If you're on windows open git bash.
 - If you're on macOS open your terminal app, you can use spotlight to search for it (makes things a lot easier).
-- If you're on linux open a shell
+- If you're on linux open a shell (do this by opening your terminal emulator)
+- If you're on BSD you'll also want a shell

 Although...
 If you're on linux, I suppose you already know what to do, however, keep in mind that this tutorial is for beginners.
 I want to make linux as accessible as possible to new users.